 By Mark Combs, Cre8iveDept.com

-If you ever need help with your message or any other part of your marketing, feel free to send us an email at [email protected] we be glad to help you through it.
+If you can avoid these few mistakes, your advertising can be the life-blood of your business.
+If you fear making an advertising mistake, send us an email at [email protected] we be glad to help you through it.